Area Calculator

 What is Area?

-Area is the measurement of the two-dimensional space enclosed within a boundary.
-It quantifies how much surface a shape covers and is expressed in square units (like square meters, square feet, or square centimeters).
+Area is the amount of two-dimensional space inside a shape.
+It tells you how much surface a figure covers, and it is measured in square units such as square feet, square meters, or square centimeters.

 Rectangle